Children around the world

 Little girls, playing with flower pots in a wash tub, Jutland.
 (Photo copyright © by Kaj Halberg)

-While his mother is busy filming with her video camera, her child is more interested in my doings. – Bornholm.
+While his mother is busy filming with her video camera, this little boy is more interested in my doings. – Bornholm.
 (Photo copyright © by Kaj Halberg)

 Ethiopia